duckdb/duckdb-web/docs/archive/0.8/api/c/table_functions.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/api/c/table_functions
+selected: Table Functions
 title: C API - Table Functions
-selected: Table Functions
 ---

 The table function API can be used to define a table function that can then be called from within DuckDB in the `FROM` clause of a query.